crypto-org-chain/chain-docs/docs/getting-started/staking.md

 # Staking

-This doc cointains the specification of the initial staking, slashing, fees and rewards mechanisms.
+This document contains the specification of the initial staking, slashing, fees and rewards mechanisms.

 ## Account